Vegan Recipe Developer • Cookbook Author • Founder of The Carrot Underground🥕

 Thank you kindly . . .

-Connie Edwards McGaughy is a longtime vegan recipe developer, cookbook author, and creator of The Carrot Underground, based in San Diego, California.
+Connie Edwards McGaughy is a San Diego-based vegan recipe developer, cookbook author, and founder of The Carrot Underground.